Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Simulation study

 \subsubsection{Comparison of calibration performance}

 We assess calibration performance based on $IBS$ where a lower value indicates superior performance.
-Figure~\ref{fig:calibration} shows $IBS$ estimates of all the methods for all $(n,p)$ combinations, averaged over all other settings and replicates.
-MCP consistently achieves the lowest IBS across all settings where it has results.
-In order of performance, next come SCAD followed by LASSO.
-Overall, the PR methods show better calibration performance than CB and RF, which show similar performance.
-DH exhibits the worst IBS values, indicating severe calibration issues.
+Figure~\ref{fig:calibration} presents IBS values averaged over all other settings for each $(n,p)$ combination.
+Among the penalized regression methods, MCP consistently attains the lowest \emph{IBS} across nearly all settings, followed by SCAD and then LASSO.
+Overall, PR methods exhibit superior calibration performance relative to CB and RF, which show comparable but uniformly higher \emph{IBS} values.
+RF performance further degrades as dimensionality increases, while CB remains stable but less well calibrated.
+These results indicate that DH exhibits the poorest calibration among all methods considered.
 We provide $IBS$ plots over $(n,p,\text{cortype},\text{method})$ and $(n,p,\text{model},\text{method})$ in Supplementary Figure~3 and Supplementary Figure~4, respectively.

+Additional numerical results, including summary statistics across replicates (reported as mean $\pm$ standard deviation) and sensitivity analyses by correlation structure and covariate model, are provided in Supplementary Tables 2–4.